 An Allocation Agreement must:

-be in writing, executed by the Allocation Agent and all Shippers (including where there is only one Shipper) at the relevant Dedicated Delivery Point;
+be in writing, executed by the Allocation Agent, the relevant Interconnected Party and all Shippers (including where there may be only one Shipper at a particular point in time) at the relevant Dedicated Delivery Point;

 define the Inputs required by the Allocation Agent and who is to provide them;

-set out unambiguous Allocation Rules for determining the Outputs at the relevant Dedicated Delivery Point;
+set out unambiguous Allocation Rules for determining the Outputs at the relevant Dedicated Delivery Point (and such Allocation Rules must not be circular in nature);

 ensure that the Allocation Agent provides the Outputs to Shippers and First Gas in accordance with the times published by First Gas on OATIS.

-An Allocation Agreement shall ensure that aggregate Outputs on any Day or in any Hour equal (respectively) the metered quantity for that Day or Hour.
+An Allocation Agreement shall ensure that aggregate Outputs on any Day or in any Hour equal (respectively) the metered quantity for that Day or Hour (such that all the metered quantities are allocated).

 Specific Requirements